mrjgamble/K2DataScience/Projects/Project 1 - EDA/README.md

 The MTA turnstile dataset contains turnstile data collected from stations across the nyc subway network.
 We be specifically looking at data from August to October 2016.

-The original thought was to use data spanning multiple years, however, it was found that the structure of the turnstile data changed from 2014 to 2016 making it difficult to accurately align station data across multiple years.
+The original thought was to use data spanning multiple years; However, it was found that the structure of the turnstile data changed from 2014 to 2016 making it difficult to accurately align station data across multiple years.
 For example -
 * In October 2014, the MTA changed the turnstile data schema, meaning data prior to October 2014 could not aligned with data recorded in or after October 2014.
 * Between 2015 & 2016, the MTA changed how station names were recorded.
 As a result, it would be difficult to accurately align turnstile data from 2015 with the appropriate station data in 2016.